Applies to all current USask students, faculty and staff:

-- Interlibrary Loans (ILL) - most ILL materials can be borrowed for 3 weeks.
+- Interlibrary Loans (ILL) - most ILL materials can be borrowed for 30 days.
 Loan periods are determined by the lending library so some items may differ.
-While renewals are not allowed on ILL items, you can request a loan extension.
-Contact your ILL team for assistance before the item's due date.
+If you would like to request a renewal on your ILL items, please contact your ILL team for assistance before the item’s due date.
 See the interlibrary loans page for more information.

 What is a recall?